This is my story of how I became a sex educator. In my words. And I’m starting with a trigger warning for abuse.

 I concluded that I was unsafe, unprotected, unlovable, and unworthy.
 Underpinning it all was the belief that I couldn’t rely on anyone to be there for me.

 I dealt with it by disconnecting from my body.
-I did not seek help from anyone as I was angry and stubborn — which eventually led to me building strong walls around my heart.
+And absolutely wouldn’t seek help from anyone as I was angry and stubborn — which eventually led to me building strong walls around my heart.

-And to add salt to the wounds, I put myself in dangerous situations, abused alcohol, and let men abuse my body.
+To add salt to the wounds, I put myself in dangerous situations.
+I abused alcohol, and let men abuse my body.
 My self-esteem was in shambles.

 Stuffing it all down

 I came up with some strategies to help me get through the next few years.

 - Gathering up all the suffering and locking it in a box.
 Swallowing the key.